 Ancestral Skills ~ Community ~ Big Open Sky

-Winter Count, (started 1995), and SkyEarth (starting October 2018) are part of a family of gatherings like Rabbitstick (started 1988), Earth Knack (started 1990) and Buckeye (started 2010) that strive to reconnect people with old ways of making fire, tanning hides, forming metal, weaving baskets, hunting, gathering and much more.
+Winter Count, (started 1995), is part of a family of gatherings that strive to reconnect people with old ways of making fire, tanning hides, forming metal, weaving baskets, hunting, gathering and much more.
 We teach ancestral skills that were essential to the survival and well being of all cultures, no matter what continent your ancestors came from.
 Through the understanding and mastery of these skills, people find that they can connect not only to a simpler way of living life but also to the roots of their heritage and to a pathway to interact more deeply with the natural world.

 We provide a camp with some of the best instructors in their fields, teaching what they have learned through experience, experimentation and through source materials.
 Some of the instructors have spent many years perfecting their crafts.
 Some have managed archeological sites while others have lived deeply among the wild places, hunting, raising their own food and making their own clothing and tools from the most basic elements.
 We are a diverse group of people from many experiences, opinions and family backgrounds, who come together to share what it is that makes us excited about life.

-Winter Count and SkyEarth are drug, alcohol and firearm free events.
+Winter Count is a drug, alcohol, and firearm free event.